zhuan0122/cfsd18-cognition-track/README.md

  // compare the pathlenth and previewDisatnce, if the preview distace is longer then the previewDistance is equal to pathlenth
 ```
 ## sharp & steering
- //  the bool variable m_sharp is set to decide which task is excuted, the sharo or the steering. and since it is set false, so it will excute driverModelSteering function, which returns a tuple consists headingRequest,distanceToAimPoint values, they are the azimuthAngle and distance of the aimpoint steer in action object. and the steer message will be sent with the m_senderstamp.
+ //  the bool variable m_sharp is set to decide which task is excuted, the sharp or the steering. and since it is set false in the track.hpp.

+ so it will excute driverModelSteering function, which returns a tuple consists headingRequest,distanceToAimPoint variables, they are the values of azimuthAngle and distance of the aimpoint steer in action object. and the steer message will be sent with the m_senderstamp.

  - azimuthAngle
    ```
-   //Limit heading request due to physical limitations  and azimuthAngle is the Angle to aimpoint
+   // azimuthAngle is the Angle to aimpoint and it will be limitted by m_wheelAngleLimit, the physical limitations

    headingRequest = atan2f(aimPoint(1),aimPoint(0));
    if (headingRequest>=0) {
       headingRequest = std::min(headingRequest,m_wheelAngleLimit*3.14159265f/180.0f);